-1. Make the backing block from a suitable size piece of scrap wood.
+1. Make backing block from a suitable size piece of scrap wood.

-Note: The faces of the backing block must be flat and parallel to each other, or the uneven surfaces will cause the workpiece to spin eccentricly, causing unnecessary vibration and runout.
-It is best to mount the backing block to the faceplate and turn the other surface flat prior to mounting.
+Note: Faces of backing block must be flat and parallel to each other, or uneven surfaces will cause workpiece to spin eccentrically, causing unnecessary vibration and runout.
+It is best to mount backing block to faceplate and turn other surface flat prior to mounting.

-- 2. Locate and mark the center of both the workpiece and backing block. - 3.
-Drill a 1/4" hole through the center of the backing block. - 4.
-Look through the hole in the backing block to line up the center with the workpiece and glue and clamp the backing block to the workpiece.
+- 2. Locate and mark center of workpiece and backing block. - 3.
+Drill a 1⁄4" hole through center of backing block. - Look through hole in backing block to line up center with workpiece and glue and clamp backing block to workpiece.

-Note: Allow the glue to cure according to the manufacturer's instructions.
+Note: Allow glue to cure according to manufacturer's instructions.

-Follow Steps 1-3 under Mounting Workpiece onto Faceplate (see Page 31) to attach the backing block to the faceplate.
+Follow Steps 1-3 under Mounting Workpiece on Faceplate (see Page 31) to attach backing block to faceplate.